Bx3 (New York City bus): Current route

 The Bx3 starts with the buses at 179th Street in Washington Heights, Manhattan.
 It then uses 181st Street to access the Washington Bridge, which it uses to get to The Bronx.
 Immediately after the bridge, it turns onto University Avenue, which it continues on until Kingsbridge Road, serving Morris Heights and University Heights.
 After doing a dogleg turn onto Sedgwick Avenue, it passes through the Kingsbridge Heights neighborhood, before using 238th Street to its terminus at Broadway.

+School trippers

+When school is in session, two extra southbound trips originate at a school complex at Sedgwick Avenue & West 231st Street and depart at 2:40 and 2:45pm.